 Courses are challenging and modern.
 There is daily contact with professors in small classes.
-SNU chemistry graduates are well prepared to enter Ph.D. programs, medical school, or direct employment.
-Click here for current semster's syllabi.
+SNU chemistry graduates are well prepared to enter Ph.D. programs, medical school, PharmD programs or direct employment.

 The Finest Equipment:

-Modern chemistry is based on a large number of sophisticated instruments.
-Chemistry majors at SNU are fortunate to have nearly all of them in their lab courses and in research.
-Instruments at SNU are: ultraviolet/visible spectrometers; high pressure liquid chromatograph; FT-IR spectrometer; gas chromatographs; mass spectrometer; ICP spectrometer; multinuclear FT-NMR spectrometer; AA spectrometer.
+Modern chemistry is based on a variety of scientific instruments.
+Chemistry majors at SNU are fortunate to have direct access to sophisticated instrumentation.
+Instruments at SNU are: ultraviolet/visible spectrometers; high performance liquid chromatograph; FT-IR spectrometer; gas chromatographs; mass spectrometer; ICP spectrometer; multinuclear FT-NMR spectrometer; AA spectrometer.

 The chemistry department has a tradition of research which is carved out during the academic year and the summer.
-Students receive scholarships for research.
-Research provides valuable experience and recommendations for students applying for employment and graduate school.
+Students receive stipends for research.
+Research provides valuable experience and meaningful recommendations for students applying for employment and graduate school.

-What SNU Chemistry Graduates Have Done With Their Degree:
+What SNU Chemistry Graduates Have Done With Their Degrees:

 Scholarships Are Available:

-The Melvin Howard Memorial Chemistry scholarships support a chemistry major each year with awards ranging from $1,000-2,500 each.
-Chemistry majors also receive Science Heritage scholarships as well as salaries for serving as lab assistants.
+The Melvin Howard Memorial Chemistry scholarships supports a chemistry major each year with awards ranging from $1,000-2,500 each.
+Chemistry majors may also receive Science Heritage scholarships and gain experience as paid lab and stockroom assistants.